 Mobility

-Hence the mobility depends on the doping concentration, defect concentration and injection.
-In our simulations and measurements we apply the model of DORKEL and LETURQUE[1].
+Hence the mobility depends on the doping and defect density as well as the injection level.
+In our simulations and measurements we usually apply the model of DORKEL and LETURQUE [1].

 [1] J. M. Dorkel and P. Leturcq, Solid-State Electronics 24, 821-825 (1981)